kaiwood/pnut-ruby/README.md

 )
 ```

-You can hook into the open and close events to if you want to (usefull for automatic reconnection etc.):
+If you want to, you can hook into the open and close events too (usefull for automatic reconnection etc.):

 ```ruby
 Pnut::AppStream.start(